The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 The unique feature of these shoes is that they can be used with removable climbing spikes.
 These spikes improve traction so that you won’t slip as often in mud or wet conditions.

 Montagna 100 shoes have plastic soles with rubber pads.
-Their design is good for mountain biking and cyclocross because they provide a good grip that is useful for running parts of a course.
+Their design is suitable for mountain biking and cyclocross because it provides a good grip for running sections of a course.

 The mesh upper allows good airflow.
 This means these shoes are well-ventilated, and your feet won’t overheat in summer.
 The fastening system is made of 3 Velcro straps.
 It is not the most comfortable fastening, but it is prone to damage when crashing.

-Overall, Montagna 100 are good entry-level shoes that won’t ruin your budget.
+Overall, Montagna 100 is a good entry-level shoe that won’t ruin your budget.

 Sidi Dominator 7 Mega SR